 - Vinay: Respecting elders and helping them.
 Speaking with love & compassion with them.
 This is further divided into four subheads.
 All four are the causes of Nirjara.

 - Vaiyavrutya: At service to the people doing external penance, helping noble souls, saints and serving enlightened souls.
 Always remain alerted to serve them.
 This is further divided into ten subheads.
 All ten are the causes of Nirjara.

 - Swadhyay: Thinking about the self, i.e. soul, reading and help others read religious texts, reading books which help in detachments and enhances the qualities of the soul.
 This is further divided into five subheads.
 All five are the causes of Nirjara.

 - Vyutsarg: To get rid of extra and unwanted material things.
 To get rid of extra social responsibilities and Kashaya.
 This is further divided into two subheads.
 Both are the causes of Nirjara.

 - Dhyana: To meditate about the self i.e soul to control mind, body & speech.
 This is further divided into four subheads.
 Dharma Dhyana and Shukla Dhyana help in Nirjara while Aantar Dhyana (Worries) and Raudra Dhyana (Anger) are the causes of attracting bad Karma i.e. Aahrav.

 All these twelve penances are the means to get rid of existing Karma before it matures.
 This can speed up the journey of the soul to Moksha.
-(Remember: Karmaless soul is the Moksha.)
+(Remember: Karmaless soul is the state of Moksha.)